critesjosh/register-number/README.md

 A repo to show how to register a phone number with ODIS on Celo.

-`index.js` includes scripts to request verification codes from and verify them with the Attesations contract.
+`index.js` includes scripts to request verification codes from and verify them with the Attesations contract (currently only working on Alfajores)

 `./test-app/` is a work in progress nextjs application for a UI for registering a phone number (not currently functional).